Pompey seal penalty shootout win over Sunderland in Checkatrade Trophy final

 And the former non-league man stepped up to the mark to hand Jackett’s men the sweetest of victories.

-The Blues responded with a Christian Burgess header from a Lee Brown delivery that Black Cats keeper Jon McLoughlin gathered easily.
+The Blues responded with a Christian Burgess header from a Brown delivery that Black Cats keeper McLoughlin gathered easily.

-Then Sunderland really started applying the pressure, with Lewis Morgan and Aiden McGeady at the epicentre.
+Then Sunderland really started applying the pressure, with Lewis Morgan and McGeady at the epicentre.

 A stray Ronan Curtis effort relieved the pressure on the Blues defence.